RinGotou/Kagami/README.md

 ### Dependencies
 SDL2/SDL2_image/SDL2_mixer/SDL2_ttf are required.

-If you want an interpreter without multimedia support, just edit DISABLE_SDL option and relax.

 ### Windows Platform
 Compile them in Visual Studio 2017 or later versions.(MSVC 14+).
 Just add all source files into a new solution, and configure SDL2 include and library directory in project settings.